-3 Performance comparisons
+3. Performance comparisons

-In this section, we demonstrate the effectiveness of our approach through Monte Carlo simulations (Li et al, 2014).
-The IC run length distribution, the "true" detection capability, the average run length (ARL), the average number of samples (ANOS) and the relative mean index (RMI) are five criteria used for the performance comparison.
-Here, the IC run length distribution can be considered satisfactory if it is close to the geometric distribution (Hawkins and Olwell, 1998; Zhou et al., 2012).
-The "true" detection capability of a chart is reflected by the quantity $\gamma_N$ , where popular used criterion.
-When the process is IC, a chart with a larger IC ARL (termed $ARL_0$ ) or ANOS (termed $ANOS_0$ ) indicates a lower false alarm rate than other charts.
-When the process is OC, a chart with a smaller OC ARL (termed $ARL_1$ ) or ANOS (termed $ANOS_1$ ) indicates a better detection ability of process shifts than other charts.
-The RMI (Han and Tsung, 2006) values can be considered as the average of all relative efficiency values, and a control chart with a smaller RMI value is considered better in its overall performance (Zhou et al., 2012).
+In this section, we demonstrate the effectiveness of our approach through Monte Carlo simulations (Li, Zou, Gong, & Wang, 2014).
+The IC run-length distribution, the 'true'

+detection capability, the average run length (ARL), the average number of samples (ANOS) and the relative mean index (RMI) are five criteria used for the performance comparison.
+Here, the IC run-length distribution can be considered satisfactory if it is close to the geometric distribution (Hawkins & Olwell, 1998; Zhou et al., 2012).
+The 'true' detection capability of a chart is reflected by the quantity γ_N , where